Ernest Hemingway famously wrote in The Sun Also Rises – “How did you go bankrupt?” “Gradually, then suddenly”.

 • So then tried to raise $2.25bn in new shares to re-build the capital hit – which failed.

-• Caused a run on the bank.
+• caused a run on the bank.

-• 95% of the customers deposits fall outside the insured limit of $250,000 per client.
+• 95% of the customer’s deposits fall outside the insured limit of $250,000 per client.

 • US Govt has now fully backed all deposits

 Firstly, it is a timely reminder that banks are fragile businesses.
-In the Redwheel Global Equity Income portfolio, we have been underweight in them precisely because we view them through a capital-intense lens.
+In the Redwheel Global Equity Income portfolio, we have been underweight in banks precisely because we view them through a capital-intense lens.
 Remember, although the reasons change, the outcomes are the same when things go wrong.
-Thus, given where we are in the cycle currently – removing quantitative easing (QE), increasing interest rates, inflation being more stubborn, slowing economies desired – the potential for things to go wrong is high.
+Thus, given where we are in the cycle currently – removing quantitative easing (QE), increasing interest rates, inflation being more stubborn, and slowing economies desired – the potential for things to go wrong is high.

 Further, it is worth remembering from the GFC that government help for banks doesn’t come for free.
 Standing behind depositors is not something the US government can do for all deposits nor indefinitely.
 This would simply increase further moral hazard and break an already heavily indebted government.
 More regulation will follow.
 Greater control and influence over banks from governments has never been shareholder friendly.

 Stepping back a little, banks survive because of trust.
 That trust cannot be underwritten by governments, it should be inherent to the industry itself.
-Such trust keeps being eroded with each passing cycle, and history (Asian crisis, Japanese crisis) points to banks becoming utility like in their structure.
+Such trust keeps being eroded with each passing cycle, and history (Asian crisis, Japanese crisis) points to banks becoming utility-like in their structure.

-Finally, it is further evidence that as the world is taken off the dependence of QE and ZIRP, the rehabilitation process will be painful and volatile.
+Finally, it is further evident, that as the world is taken off the dependence of QE and ZIRP, the rehabilitation process will be painful and volatile.
 This is simply a return to normal investment conditions but feels very different given how addicted markets had become to the abnormal period of QE.
 The way to generate wealth over time is changing the mindset back to slow growth, through not losing monies on the downside from the get rich, make more money on the upside environment.
 This is suited to the manner in which Redwheel’s Global Equity Income fund looks to build total return for its clients.

 No investment strategy or risk management technique can guarantee returns or eliminate risks in any market environment.
 Past performance is not a guide to future results.
 The prices of investments and income from them may fall as well as rise and an investor’s investment is subject to potential loss, in whole or in part.
 Forecasts and estimates are based upon subjective assumptions about circumstances and events that may not yet have taken place and may never do so.
 The statements and opinions expressed in this article are those of the author as of the date of publication, and do not necessarily represent the view of Redwheel.
 This article does not constitute investment advice and the information shown is for illustrative purposes only.